Richard T. Crane: Contraction in Chicago

 In 1959, however, the company was acquired by Thomas Mellon Evans, its first owner who was not a member of the Crane family.
 Evans proceeded to turn Crane into a global conglomerate that made aerospace equipment as well as plumbing supplies; the headquarters eventually moved from Chicago to Bridgeport.
 By the mid-1970s, Crane employed only about 1,000 people in the Chicago area.
 By the end of the century, Crane was doing annual sales of about $2 billion, but it was no longer a leading company in the city in which it was born.
-The Crane Plumbing unit was sold off in 1990.
-Crane Plumbing is now a unit of American Standard Brands.
+The Crane Plumbing unit was sold off in 1990 and it became a unit of American Standard Brands.

 Innovations in education

 Crane was an advocate of new ways of educating children.
 In 1886, he was the vice president of the Chicago Manual Training School, which provided one of the first vocational education programs in the city.
 This was a private school serving high school students.
 By 1891, the Chicago public school system was offering vocational training at English High School.
 In that year, Crane sponsored demonstration programs in one of the city's public grade schools.
 One of these extended vocational training to the sixth, seventh, and eighth grades.
 The other demonstration added a kindergarten program.

 However, he did not support all forms of learning.
 In the final decade of his life, he was a vocal opponent of college, and higher learning in general.
 His views appeared in a series of pamphlets he published, as well as articles in the trade publication he owned, The Valve.
 He strongly criticized fellow industrialists, for example Andrew Carnegie, who were donating millions of dollars to support higher education.

 The Chicago Board of Education eventually named its manual training high school after Crane, in recognition of Crane's support of the public schools.
 Ironically, that high school has since changed to a college preparatory program.